mmann1123/xr_fresh/writeup/writeup.md

 ## Software Framework

 `xr_fresh` achieves scalability by employing a combination of parallel and distributed computing strategies throughout both the feature extraction and dimensionality reduction stages.
-During feature extraction, functions are applied in parallel across spatial windows of the dataset using the `geowombat.series` context manager.
+During feature extraction, functions are applied in parallel across spatial windows of the dataset using the `geowombat.series` context manager [@geowombat].
 The `apply` method enables multicore processing via the `num_workers` parameter, distributing computation over spatial blocks (such as 256×256 pixel windows) and efficiently utilizing all available CPU cores or distributed resources.
 Users can further extend functionality by defining custom feature extraction modules through subclassing `gw.TimeModule`, which are seamlessly integrated into the parallel pipeline and can leverage accelerated libraries like JAX, NumPy, or PyTorch for additional speedup.

 For high-dimensional data, dimensionality reduction (such as Kernel PCA) is performed in a distributed manner.
 The data set is divided into spatial chunks, each processed in parallel using Ray, a distributed execution framework.
 Within each chunk, Numba-compiled functions (using `@numba.jit(nopython=True, parallel=True)`) accelerate the transformation and exploit multi-threading at the block level.
 This two-level parallelism—across blocks with Ray and within blocks with Numba—enables efficient scaling to very large datasets.
 The architecture is further supported by integration with Dask and xarray, which provide lazy evaluation, chunked computation, and seamless scaling from single machines to distributed clusters.
 Together, these strategies ensure that both feature extraction and dimensionality reduction are highly scalable, making `xr_fresh` suitable for operational use on large-scale image datasets.

-## Case Study: Precipitation In Africa
+## Example: Precipitation In Africa

 As a demonstration of `xr_fresh`, we applied the package to a dataset of monthly precipitation estimates in East Africa, derived from the CHIRPS dataset in Figure 2 [@funk2015climate].
 The goal was to extract features from the time series data for each pixel, enabling subsequent analysis and modeling.